Guide To Choosing Rope - Choosing The Right Rope - Ropes Direct

 Things to think about

-1. Where the rope will be used (i.e. indoors or outdoors)
+1. Where will the rope be used? (i.e. indoors or outdoors)

-2. What day-to-day conditions it will be exposed to (i.e. UV rays, water, abrasion)
+2. What day-to-day conditions will it be exposed to? (i.e. UV rays, water, abrasion)

-4. How you would like it to look (i.e. colour, texture)
+5. How you would like it to look (i.e. colour, texture)

-6. Decking Rope: We advise you wait for your rope to arrive before cutting or drilling posts - and drill a test hole first - because rope can vary in diameter.
+7. Decking Rope: We advise you wait for your rope to arrive before cutting or drilling posts - and drill a test hole first - because rope can vary in diameter.
 You will probably need to drill a much larger hole otherwise the rope might 'bunch' up as you try to feed it through.
 For example to feed a 32mm decking rope through a post, we might try a 36mm test hole.

 Be Inspired